 This complex of historic buildings contains a grist (corn)mill, miller’s home, and a covered bridge, all typical of Georgia in the latter half of the nineteenth century.

-It was also the site of the Civil War Battle of Ruff’s Mill, which was the only battle where the Confederate south’s earthwork defences were overrun during the Atlanta campaign.
+It was also the site of the Civil War Battle of Ruff’s Mill, which was the only battle where the Confederate south’s earthwork defenses were overrun during the Atlanta campaign.

 The mill was saved because it was designated as a field hospital, with bullet holes still visible on its stone exterior.